Pickering emulsion

-A Pickering emulsion, sometimes named Ramsden emulsion, is an emulsion that is stabilized by solid particles (for example colloidal silica) which adsorb onto the interface between the water and oil phases.
+A Pickering emulsion, sometimes called Ramsden emulsion, is an emulsion stabilized by solid particles (for example colloidal silica) which adsorb onto the interface between the water and oil phases.
 Typically, the emulsions are either water-in-oil or oil-in-water emulsions, but other more complex systems such as water-in-water, oil-in-oil, water-in-oil-in-water, and oil-in-water-in-oil also do exist.

+Discovery

 Pickering emulsions were named after S.U.
 Pickering, who described the phenomenon in 1907, although the effect was first recognized by Walter Ramsden in 1903.

-Overview
+Structure

 If oil and water are mixed and small oil droplets are formed and dispersed throughout the water (oil-in-water emulsion), eventually the droplets will coalesce to decrease the amount of energy in the system.
 However, if solid particles are added to the mixture, they will bind to the surface of the interface and prevent the droplets from coalescing, making the emulsion more stable.